High entropy leads to symmetry-equivariant policies in Dec-POMDPs: Experimental Results

+We note that outside the idealized setting of Theorem \ref{thm:unique limit} the entropy threshold might depend on other hyperparameters: when using e.g. a neural network to parametrize the policy instead of the tabular parametrization (which is not possible in large Dec-POMDPs), then the entropy threshold might depend on the parametrization, as one can see in Figure \ref{fig:XP_IPPO} below.
+The entropy threshold can also depend on $\lambda_{\text{GAE}}$ in the generalized advantage estimates (GAE) \cite{schulman2015high}, see Appendix \ref{appendix:GAE}.

+\paragraph{XP between different entropy coefficients:} For 2-player Hanabi and Overcooked we also measure XP between policies coming from different $\alpha$.
+For Hanabi, see Figure \ref{fig:XP_IPPO}, and for Overcooked see Appendix \ref{appendix:Overcooked Block XP}.
+As in Figure \ref{fig:XP_as_function_of_entropy} we see in Figure \ref{fig:XP_IPPO} that as $\alpha$ increases greedy XP approaches greedy SP.
+We also see that policies coming from different $\alpha$'s are almost perfectly compatible when the $\alpha$'s are sufficiently high and close to each other.
+We also see that the FF policies require a much higher $\alpha$ to be compatible with each other.
+This can be interpreted as FF policies struggling to understand what information their partner intends to convey, since they only remember their last observation.
+Thus they must rely on very specialized conventions in order to communicate through this bottleneck.

-In 2-player Hanabi, we train four seeds of IPPO policies, for each of the first three architectures, and for each of the entropy coefficients $0.01, 0.02, ..., 0.10$, with $\lambda_{\text{GAE}} = 0.9$ and all other hyperparameters being fixed at the values shown in Table \ref{tab:ppo_hyperparams} in the appendix.
-For each of the three architectures we this way obtain $40$ joint policies $\pi_1, ..., \pi_{40}$, and compute the XP matrix $\left( J_{\text{SP}}((\hat{\pi}_j^1, \hat{\pi}_k^2)) \right)_{j,k = 1}^{40}$, with each entry being the average score over $5000$ games.
-These XP matrices are shown in Figures \ref{fig:XP_IPPO_LSTM_FULL}, \ref{fig:XP_IPPO_LSTM_PP_FULL}, and \ref{fig:XP_IPPO_FF_FULL} in the appendix.
-When taking the average SP in the diagonal 4x4 blocks, and the average XP in every 4x4 block of that matrix, we get the block XP matrices shown in Figure \ref{fig:XP_IPPO}.
+Figures \ref{fig:XP_IPPO} and \ref{fig:XP_Overcooked} were obtained in the following way: for Hanabi we use 3 different network architectures.
+The first architecture, referred to as ``LSTM'', consists of one feedforward embedding layer, two LSTM layers, and then one actor and one critic head.
+The second architecture, which we refer to as ``FF'', has separate networks for the actor and the critic, with three feedforward layers each.
+Third, the public-private LSTM architecture (``PP LSTM'') described in Figure \ref{fig:public-private LSTM} in Appendix \ref{appendix:hyperparameters}.
+We use PP LSTM in order for the actor architecture to be the same one that is used for Off-Belief Learning (OBL) \cite{hu2021off, cui2022offteamlearning}.
+Note that in Figure \ref{fig:XP_as_function_of_entropy} we used LSTM for Hanabi.
+In 2-player Hanabi, we train four seeds of IPPO policies per $\alpha$, for each of the first three architectures.
+For each of the three architectures we obtain $40$ joint policies $\pi_1, ..., \pi_{40}$ this way, and compute their greedy XP matrix.
+These XP matrices are shown in Figures \ref{fig:XP_IPPO_LSTM_FULL}, \ref{fig:XP_IPPO_LSTM_PP_FULL}, and \ref{fig:XP_IPPO_FF_FULL} in Appendix \ref{appendix:full XP matrices}.
+When taking the average SP and XP in the diagonal $4 \times 4$ blocks (same $\alpha$), and the average XP in the off-diagonal blocks (different $\alpha$) of those XP matrices, we get the block XP matrices shown in Figure \ref{fig:XP_IPPO}.
+See Appendix \ref{appendix:Overcooked Block XP} for the corresponding results for Overcooked, with 10 seeds per $\alpha$ and $10 \times 10$ blocks.